Vitorrecoaro-zz/Audio_Transcribe/README.md

-**Audio Transcribe**
+# **Audio Transcribe**

 The program cut and uses Google Speech Recognition to transcribe an audio to a text.
-You just want to use the mp3 audio path as an argument when you call the program and the text will appear in the screen.
+You just want to use the mp3 audio path or multiple files and the text will appear in a file on the root folder.

 Have fun!